Shuvomoy/blog/_posts/2020-11-22-Why-do-you-want-to-go-back-Lord-of-Mathura.md

-Your first love is another's wife today
+Your first love is another man's wife today
 Household chores are hers alone
 She wiped away the tears of separation long back
 Why fill her with fresh dismay?